bsless/impedance/README.md

 ## Why not Meander?

 Meander is great.
 It's feature rich and beautiful.
 It is a whole arsenal.
-On the other hand, Transform is a simple hatchet.
+On the other hand, Impedance is a simple hatchet.
 Good for one thing, sharp enough, and simple.
 It's also faster.

 ### Differences